anatolsommer/letiny/README.md

 A framework for building letsencrypt clients, forked from `letiny`.

+Supports all of:

   * node with `ursa` (works fast)
   * node with `forge` (works on windows)
-  * browser WebCrypto (not implemented, but on the TODO)
+  * browser WebCrypto (not implemented, but...
+Let's Encrypt over WebRTC anyone?)
   * any javascript implementation

 ### These aren't the droids you're looking for